ardriveapp/ardrive-cli/README.md

 ### Downloading a Folder with Files<a id="download-folder"></a>

-You can download a folder on chain with the `download-folder` command.
+You can download a folder from ArDrive to your local machine with the `download-folder` command.

 ```shell
 ardrive download-folder -f "47f5bde9-61ba-49c7-b409-1aa4a9e250f6"